-Our Frozen Throne Midrange Paladin deck list guide will teach you how to pilot this popular deck!
+Our Midrange Murloc Paladin deck list guide will teach you how to pilot this popular deck!
 Our guide features mulligan, play, and card replacement strategies!

 Midrange Paladin is one of the most classic Hearthstone decks, but the Murloc twist is new from Un’Goro.
-The deck used to be very strong, but then it lost most of its power with the 2016 Standard rotation, because Paladin was left with almost no early game.
+The original Midrange Paladin deck used to be very strong, but then it lost most of its power with the 2016 Standard rotation (no more Shielded Minibot or Muster for Battle), because Paladin was left with almost no early game.
 Good deck builders have figured out that the bad early game can be patched up with the Murloc package, while the deck’s powerful mid/late game stays intact.

 New Frozen Throne Additions

-Bonemare might be the most surprising card to come out Knights of the Frozen Throne so far.
+Bonemare might be the most surprising card to come out Knights of the Frozen Throne.
 It has super value for a common that not only buffs one of your minions, it also gives it Taunt.
 This card reminds me of Spikeridged Steed which you also get to play in this deck.

 I’ll divide the mulligan section into two – against fast decks and against slow decks.
 Fast decks are generally the Aggro decks (e.g. Pirate Warrior) or high tempo Midrange decks (e.g. Midrange Hunter).
 Slow decks are slower Midrange and Control decks.